CLOSE X

 Post-Rome for Day-Trippers

 After the fall of the Roman Empire, the springs continued to be used for their curative powers.
-Surprisingly, even medieval monks exploited them to travelers.
+Surprisingly, even medieval monks exploited them for travelers.
 But it wasn’t until the visit to them by Queen Anne in 1702 that they came back into vogue.

 A Great Place to Visit on a Day Trip: Number One Royal Crescent

-A tour of Number One Crescent
+A tour in Royal Crescent

-Whether or not you’re interested in Georgian architecture you should see (or, perhaps, “can’t help but see”) the Royal Crescent.
-It’s often called the most majestic street in Britain.
 A magnificent piece of architecture, it’s a semicircle of three-story buildings overlooking the city and its greenery.

 Don’t miss visiting Number One Royal Crescent, a very interesting home-museum that provides a glimpse into what aristocratic life was like in the 18th century.
 It’s also fascinating and well furnished, and the docents in each room are quite knowledgeable.
-Be sure to look at the description sheets that are available to visitors.
-They provide an overview of each room and other miscellaneous things of the period.
-The gift shop is also interesting.

 The Circus and Jane Austen